Website Author (please excuse my lack of technical ability, hopefully I make up for it with enthusiasm)

 Her advice has been central to the design and set up, of state of the art care facilities for people living with dementia, throughout Queensland.

-Beginning in September 2016, Beverley has presented free dementia awareness education in Charleville, Inglewood, Texas, North Stradbroke Island, Redlands, the purpose is to enable interested people to become Dementia Friends and subsequently act to make where they live, work and play dementia friendly places.
+Beginning in September 2016, Beverley has presented free dementia awareness education in Charleville, Inglewood, Texas, North Stradbroke Island, Redlands, St George.
+Her purpose is to enable interested people to become Dementia Friends and subsequently act to make where they live, work and play dementia friendly places.

 Above, images of the unveiling of the Texas Dementia Friendly Community sign and of one of two Dementia Friend Awareness Sessions held in the Town Hall and attended by more than 100 people.

-Beverley promotes a proactive approach to ageing and dementia, focussed around prevention and active resistance to decline.
+Beverley’s approach to ageing and dementia is focussed around prevention if possible, or slowing the process down if diagnosis is confirmed.
+She believes in active resistance to decline.
 Recent advances in neuroscience, have reinforced her use it or lose it approach, with the exciting addition of use it and grow some more.

 Above an exhausted but happy group of WaW Dance Dancers, celebrating the end of a wonderful day of dance, beginning with a two hour Jazz workshop, continuing through hour long classes in Bollywood, Latin American and Ballroom dancing.
 What a day we had at this inaugural Celebration of Dance event on North Stradbroke Island.